List of 30 Days of Night comics

-This is a list of comics in the 30 Days of Night series.
+The 30 Days of Night franchise includes the following comics.

 Main series

 30 Days of Night

 This was a three-issue miniseries that jump-started the careers of writer Steve Niles and artist Ben Templesmith.
 Vampires flock to Barrow, Alaska, where the sun sets for about 30 days, allowing them to feed without the burden of sleep to avoid lethal sunlight.
 When the vampire elder Vicente learns of this plan, he travels to Barrow to end the feeding, in order to preserve the secrecy of vampires.
 Because of the cold, the vampires' senses are weakened and a few of the town's residents are able to hide.
 One such resident is Sheriff Eben Olemaun, who saves the town by injecting vampire blood into his veins.
 He uses his enhanced strength to fight Vicente, saving the lives of the few remaining townspeople, including his wife Stella.
 Suffering the same weakness as all vampires, Eben dies and turns to ash when the sun rises.